« Previous Page

 Inflammatory breast cancer of the left breast showing peau d'orange and inverted nipple.

-Treatment options for pregnant women depend on the stage of the disease and the age of the unborn baby.
+Treatment options for pregnant women depend on the stage of the disease and the age of the fetus.

 Three types of standard treatment are used:

 Most pregnant women with breast cancer have surgery to remove the breast.
-Some of the lymph nodes under the arm may be removed and checked under a microscope for signs of cancer.
+Some of the lymph nodes under the arm are usually taken out and looked at under a microscope to see if they contain cancer cells.

-Types of surgery to remove the cancer include:
+Types of surgery to remove the breast include:

-Even if the doctor removes all of the cancer that can be seen at the time of surgery, the patient may be given radiation therapy or chemotherapy after surgery to try to kill any cancer cells that may be left.
-For pregnant women with early-stage breast cancer, radiation therapy and hormone therapy are given after the baby is born.
+Even if the doctor removes all of the cancer that can be seen at the time of surgery, the patient may be given radiation therapy, chemotherapy, or hormone therapy after surgery to try to kill any cancer cells that may be left.
 Treatment given after surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

-External radiation therapy is not given to pregnant women with early stage (stage I or II) breast cancer because it can harm the unborn baby.
-For women with late stage (stage III or IV) breast cancer, radiation therapy is not given during the first 3 months of pregnancy and is delayed until after the baby is born, if possible.
+Radiation therapy should not be given to pregnant women with early stage (stage I or II) breast cancer because it can harm the fetus.
+For women with late stage (stage III or IV) breast cancer, it should not be given during the first 3 months of pregnancy.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping the cells from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.

-Chemotherapy is usually not given during the first 3 months of pregnancy.
-Chemotherapy given after this time does not usually harm the unborn baby but may cause early labor and low birth weight.
+Chemotherapy should not be given during the first 3 months of pregnancy.
+Chemotherapy given after this time does not usually harm the fetus but may cause early labor and low birth weight.

 See Drugs Approved for Breast Cancer for more information.